ErpNetDocs/dev/topics/authentication/trusted-applications.md

 ### Impersonate Login URL

 This is used only for applications, which use the Authorization Code Flow.
-It is called after a successful login and receives the generated tokens.
+It is called after a successful login and receives the generated code used to retrieve identity and access tokens.

 Usually, this URL is a dedicated endpoint in the app environment.